birdortyedi/efdm-pytorch/README.md

 **What was easy:** The given code in the original repository was easy to follow, and it was well‐written in general.
 The authors designed the documentation and the source code in a way that anyone who has fundamental knowledge of Python could run the experiments, or even generate their own stylized image from any content.

 **What was difficult:** We would like to add the reproduced outputs by Histogram Matching (HM) along with the others, however the training of HM was based on CPU and the estimated time to complete a single training was around 15 days in our setup.
 Consequently, we could not include the reproduced outputs by HM to this report.
 Moreover, it could not be possible to add t‐SNE visualizations to this report, as in the original paper, due to the lack of clarity in the documentation of its script.

-README file of the original paper are given in `OriginalPaper/README.md`.

 To cite the original paper and the reproduction paper in your publications, please use the following bibtex entries:
 ```